 State by state specific requirements

-If someone dies without a will (known as dying ‘intestate’), the next of kin will need to get approval from the Supreme Court to access and distribute the deceased estate.
-‘Letters of Administration’ (LOA) is the court order which gives someone the authority to start that process.
-Once approved, the individual becomes known as the ‘Administrator’ and they are given the responsibility of managing the deceased estate.
+If someone dies without a will (known as dying ‘intestate'), the next of kin is required to obtain approval from the Supreme Court to access and distribute the deceased person's estate- known as ‘Letters of Administration' (LOA).
+This is a court order which grants legal authority to manage and administer the estate.
+Once approved, this person becomes known as the ‘Administrator' and they are given the responsibility to manage the deceased's assets and final wishes.

-If there is no valid will you will need to apply for a Letters of Administration.
-The process for obtaining a LOA follows the same format in each state and territory, and can be broken down into the following steps:
+If there is no valid will, applying for a Letters of Administration is necessary before anyone can deal and distribute the deceased's assets to loved ones.
+The process for obtaining one follows the same format in each state and territory, and can be broken down into the following steps:

 An application should be lodged with the Supreme Court by the next of kin, or another eligible relative.
 Most states have a deadline for when this needs to be completed, typically within six months from the date of the person's death.
 If the application is lodged after that time frame it will still be considered, but extra paperwork may be required.

-A formal document should be drawn up to detail the complete inventory of the deceased estate.
-It must include all assets and liabilities wholly or partly owned by the deceased such as cash held in bank accounts, properties, cars, jewellery, antiques, artwork etc.
+A formal document should be drawn up to detail the complete inventory of the deceased's assets.
+This inventory represents a written document on all assets and liabilities, wholly or partly owned by the deceased- including money held in bank accounts, property, investments, businesses and family heirlooms.

-If a funeral has already been held the funeral director may have submitted the forms to register the death already.
-Otherwise an application will need to be lodged with the registry of births, deaths and marriages.
+If a funeral has already been held the funeral director may have already submitted the forms to register the death.
+Otherwise, an application will need to be lodged with the registry of births, deaths and marriages.

 It is a legal requirement to notify any potential Beneficiaries about your intentions to administer the estate.
 A notice of Intention needs to be published on the relevant state or territory registry ahead of lodging the formal application for a LOA.
-This gives family or friends an opportunity to get in contact before the process begins.
+This gives family or friends an opportunity to get in contact before the process of distribution of assets and specific gifts begins.

 An application can be lodged 14 days from the date the notice of intention was published.
-Each state and territory will have a specific set of forms to fill out.
-All documents can be submitted to the Supreme Court registry in person or via post.
+Each state and territory will have a specific set of forms to fill out and sign.
+All written documents can be submitted to the Supreme Court registry in person or via post.

-There is no universal fee for filing for Letters of Administration.
-Fees and charges will vary depending on the state and territory you reside in and the gross value of the estate.
+There is no fixed price for filing for Letters of Administration.
+Additional costs, fees and charges will vary depending on the state and territory you reside in and the gross value of the estate.
 Administrative tasks like obtaining a death certificate and lodging a notice of intention usually incur small fees, around $50 - $100.

 Each state and territory will have a set of specific forms you need to fill out to lodge an application.
 In addition to these forms, you will need to prepare personal documents relating to the deceased and any beneficiaries.
 The court is unlikely to return these documents so it is wise to make copies of any originals before you submit the application.